 With all the buzz surrounding virtual assistants this year, Apple had been the one company notably missing from the smart technology game.
-While Google and Amazon have been leading the charge thus far with Google Home and Amazon Echo, Apple had remained quiet until it announced the release of HomePod in June 2017.
+While Google and Amazon have been leading the charge thus far with Google Home and Amazon Echo, Apple had remained quiet—that is, until it announced the release of the HomePod in June 2017.

 Marketed as a smart speaker first and home assistant second, HomePod stands at seven inches tall and looks like a mesh-covered canister.
 Available in white and Apple's signature space gray, it marks the tech company’s first new hardware product since the AppleWatch.